Hervar77/infinity-doc/mkdocs/api/infinity.directory.md

 Parameters:

 - srcDirectory: `string`
-  >the path to the source directory
+  >The path to the source directory.

 - dstDirectory: `string`
-  >the path to the target directory.
-Will receive the contents of the source directory, unless the name of the source directory is as well specified inside this path
+  >The path to the target directory.
+Will receive the contents of the source directory, unless the name of the source directory is as well specified inside this path.

 Return type: `boolean`